khaddict/khaddict-com/README.md

 3. Add `files/<name>/security.txt` (hand-maintained, not generated) and, if it needs one, a `sitemap.xml`.
 4. Add the nav link to `templates/partials/header.html.j2`, the one shared partial every page includes, so this is a single edit.
 5. In `voidnode`, add the new site to `argocd/apps/khaddict/values.yaml`'s `sites:` list.
 Deployment/Service/HTTPRoute/ConfigMap are generated from that list already, no template changes needed there.
-6. `voidnode` also needs: a DNS CNAME, a `revproxy` HAProxy ACL + backend, the new hostname added to the VPS-side nginx configs and the fallback TLS cert's SAN list.
-See `documentation/KHADDICT-VPS/KHADDICT-VPS.md` in `voidnode`.
+6. `voidnode` also needs: a DNS CNAME, a `revproxy` HAProxy ACL + backend, the new hostname added to the VPS-side nginx configs (`role/vps/files/`) and the fallback TLS cert's SAN list.
+See `documentation/KHADDICT-VPS.md` in `voidnode`.

 ## vps-fallback

 `vps-fallback/index.html` is the standalone 503 page served from a separate fallback VPS.
-It's not part of the Helm chart (excluded via `.helmignore`) and not wired into any CI workflow, since it's deployed by hand.
-After editing `templates/pages/vps_fallback.html.j2` (or any shared partial), regenerate it locally with:
+It's not part of the Helm chart (excluded via `.helmignore`) and not wired into any CI workflow, but unlike every other rendered page, it **is** committed: the VPS pulls it directly from this repo's raw GitHub URL (`role.vps` in `voidnode`, a `file.managed` state with `use_etag: True`), so there's nothing to deploy by hand and no separate publish step.

+After editing `templates/pages/vps_fallback.html.j2` (or any shared partial), regenerate and commit it:

 ```
 .venv/bin/python3 build.py --only vps-fallback
+git add vps-fallback/index.html
+git commit
 ```

-then deploy the resulting `vps-fallback/index.html` to the VPS however you currently do that; this repo doesn't automate that last step.
+Once that lands on `main`, the VPS picks it up on its next Salt highstate (ETag comparison against GitHub's raw content; no polling delay-sensitive deploy step to run here).

 ## Testing locally